yihui/yihui.org/content/en/2018-09-20-target-blank.md

 I presented a way to make links open in new tabs without requiring the author of the web page to hard-code the `target="_blank"` attribute in links, and at the same time, without annoying readers too much (hopefully).
 The fundamental assumption of this approach is: a different tab == a different context == a different website.
 Is this a reasonable assumption for everyone?
 Of course, I'm not 100% sure.

 Good software is never about coding alone.
 It is about coding plus psychology (thinking one step further to minimize the annoyance).
 Even trivially small problems are worth thinking.

+[^1]: It might be tricky or impossible on mobile devices where you don't have a physical keyboard, though.

+[^2]: This makes the URLs more portable: when I change my domain name or protocol, I don't need to update these URLs.